Bum Bum Tam Tam: Critical reception

 The song received widespread critical acclaim from music critics.
 Billboard said the song "might just qualify as the biggest international banger the world has ever seen."
 Clash described the song saying "'Bum Bum Tam Tam' is the carefree phenomenon 2017 needs, the sort of ear-worm pop melody that can bring entire nations together."
 Vice described the song questioning if "Bum Bum Tam Tam is the best funk song in history?"

 Music video

 The official music video was released on 8 March 2017 on the KondZilla channel.
 It cost R$30,000 (Roughly US$7,700) to make.
 According to Fioti, "It was all last minute and it was perfect."

-The music video has nearly 1.7 billion views and 11 million likes as of August 2022.
+As of September 2025, the video has over 1.9 billion views and 15 million likes on YouTube.
 It is also the most-viewed Brazilian music video and the first to hit 1 billion views.